-Interment, and includes a Transferee if a transfer of the Right of Interment has been effected by the Clerk as described in section the non-recoverable placement of Cremated Remains which is now to capacity.
+Interment, and includes a Transferee if a transfer of the Right of Interment has been effected by the Clerk as described in section for the non-recoverable placement of Cremated Remains which is now to capacity.

-6(e).
+3(e).

-Rose Garden means a former defined area in a Cemetery set aside specifically for and non-recoverable placement of Cremated Remains.
+Rose Garden means a former defined area in a Cemetery set aside specifically commingled and non-recoverable placement of Cremated